stephaneVercouillieBMID/slate/source/index.html.md

 Parameter | Required | Comment
 --------- | ------- | -----
-**client_id** | Required | MUST be the Partner Code you obtained from BMID during on-boarding process (this information is in the onboarding file MUST be a valid client_id as provided by the itsme administrator.
-This value will be unique to each partner per environment.
-Onboarding file 33020 Technical Specification Service Provider OpenID Documentation).
+**client_id** | Required | MUST be the Partner Code you obtained from BMID during on-boarding process and this value will be unique to each partner per environment.(This information can be onboarding file 33020 Technical Specification Service Provider OpenID Documentation).
 **response_type** | Required | MUST be <code>code</code>.
 **scope** | Required | MUST contain at least `openid` or an HTTP ERROR `not_implemented` will be returned. `offline_access` value will yield an error.
 MUST also includes the target service in the form `service:<SERVICE_CODE>` as provided by BMID during the on-boarding process. ***Note**: Requested data will only be provided based on your current accesses*.
 See XXXXXX (TODO) for list of available data.
 **redirect_uri** | Required | should be the HTTPS endpoint on your server that will receive the response from **itsme(r)**.
 This value MUST match one of the values provided to BMID during on-boarding process. ***Note**: the Partner can define different **redirect_uri** specific to each Service.*